scheme-requests-for-implementation/srfi-126/srfi-126.md

 if the keys on which they are called are not mutated while they remain in use as keys in the hashtable.

+An implementation may initialize its hash functions with a salt value at program startup, meaning they are not guaranteed to return the same values for the same inputs across multiple runs of a program.

 - `(equal-hash obj)` (procedure)

 Returns an integer hash value for `obj`, based on its structure and